 Clean the flux off as well as the solder joints after you have finished soldering.
 Wipe the surface down with a damp cloth or flush with clean water to prevent corrosion.

-When soldering steel, it’s always important to wear proper protection.
-Make sure to wear gloves, safety goggles, coveralls and an air filter mask that allows proper respiratory protection.
+When soldering stainless steel wire and more, it’s always important to wear proper protection.
+Make sure to wear gloves, safety goggles, coveralls, and an air filter mask that allows proper respiratory protection.

 If you have any questions about which flux is best for stainless steel, please contact our technical support team.
 We have many different flux options from which you can choose.